Is Sex Necessary? Or, Why You Feel the Way You Do

 White and Thurber wrote alternate chapters, then compared them for overlap.
 They invented numerous pseudo-sexual terms, including Diversion Subterfuge, Osculatory Justification, and Schmalhausen Trouble.
 They also fabricated the names of psychologists and sex researchers, including Dr. Karl Zaner and Dr. Walter Titheridge.

 White and Thurber held little hope of publication but Harper's, which had published White's first book of poetry, came out with a small printing of 2,500 copies in November 1929.
 The book became a bestseller and launched the publishing careers of both Thurber and White.
 A critic for the Saturday Review of Literature called the book, "One of the silliest books in years, and perfectly lovely.
 It left this reviewer partially paralyzed, with a written face streaming with tears."
 The book also introduced readers to Thurber's spare cartoons, which soon became a regular feature in The New Yorker.

 The 75th anniversary edition published in 2004 includes a foreword by John Updike.

+As of 2025 the original edition entered the public domain in the United States.